-Amanda has lived in Rastrick for the past 15 years and her daughters have attended local primary schools.
-She is qualified as an accountant and currently works as a Finance Director for a local manufacturing company in Brighouse.
-Previous to that she worked for Yorkshire Forward, the Regional Development Agency for Yorkshire and Humber.
-She is proud to be a local employer and see manufactured goods pass out of the gates on a daily basis.
+Amanda Caldwell, the chair of RBL has lived in Rastrick for the past 15 years and her daughters have attended local primary schools.
+She is qualified as an accountant and currently works as a UK Finance Director.

 She is passionate about improving the local environment and open spaces for Rastrick residents and has been involved in a number of projects clearing up the river and canal basin.
 In her spare time, she enjoys walking, running, and travelling.

 Peter Edwards, the Vice Chair has lived in Rastrick for the last 48 years apart from a 5-year business break that took him to North Yorkshire.
 He has had many long connections with the people of Rastrick and is a founder member of RBL.
+He has now retired from the Brighouse Charity Gala committee after 50 years.
 He was educated in Rastrick and is now retired after over 54 years in the carpet industry.
-He has been married to his wife, Judy for 50 years, has two daughters who both reside in Rastrick and a son, seven grandchildren and one great-grandson.
-He has recently retired from the Brighouse Charity Gala after almost 50 years.
-He is a supporter of Huddersfield Town.
+He has been married to his wife, Judy for 50 years, has two daughters who both reside in Rastrick and a son, seven grandchildren and two great-grandsons.
+He is a keen supporter of Huddersfield Town.

 Angela Peaker, the Secretary/Treasurer has lived in Rastrick for the last 20 years.
 She is now retired from full-time employment having worked as a secretary for over 30 years.
 She has been involved with local Community groups for the last 9 years and is confident that with the work being undertaken by Rastrick Big Local and participation by the Community, Rastrick will continue to prosper for the future generation.
+She is also a volunteer at the Brighouse Old Peoples Rest Centre.
 Her hobbies include gardening, knitting, walking and animals.

 Elliot’s interests include watching and playing sports.
 He is a keen Huddersfield Town supporter and season ticket holder and plays football most Sundays.